Corrosion Case Studies

 Tappan Zee Bridge - New York

-Some of these issues were addressed in the repairs done in 2008, shown in this galvanized steel case study.
+Some of these issues were addressed in the repairs done in 2008, however the bridge was replaced by the Governor Mario M. Cuomo Bridge in 2018.

 Parking Structure - Johnstown, Pennsylvania